joshdavenport/woodland-wedding/index.md

 {% contentfor gift_registry %}
 ## gift registry
-your presence at our wedding is more than enough.
-If you really want to gift something we're saving up for a honeymoon for which any contribution would be massively appreciated.
+your presence at our wedding is more than enough. if you really want to gift something we're saving up for a honeymoon for which any contribution would be massively appreciated.

-<a href="https://www.paypal.com/pools/c/8zHye3KwJB" class="button secondary">contribution via PayPal</a>
 {% endcontentfor %}